WorkUp

 Final Product

 The final design for Workup's AI Interview streamlines the user journey, making every step clear and intuitive.
-By eliminating unnecessary friction, the redesigned interface empowers users to focus on interview preparation and confidently leverage the feature to its full capabilities.

 Practice built for perfect